SalomonBrys/kotlin-js-npm-bundle/README.md

 - still references regular npm dependencies
 - can be declared as a dependency in an npm project

+If the `maven-publish` plugin is applied, it also creates a maven publication to upload the tarball.

 Usage with Gradle Script Kotlin
 -------------------------------